evantandersen/esb/README.md

  - Add more tests, such as repetitive add/remove cycles
  - Extend tester to support complex queries
  - gnuplot scripts for automated graphing
+ - It would be a great addition to esb to have a windows port of the client, to increase the number of client nodes available